196th Battalion (Western Universities), CEF: "B" Company (Saskatchewan)

 This company was primarily composed of students from the University of Saskatchewan and Brandon College.
 After the President of the University of Saskatchewan approved the formation of "B" Company in January 1916, a recruiting office was opened in the student residence Qu'Appelle Hall.
 By 1 May 1916, the three platoons from the University of Saskatchewan were filled.
-Meanwhile, recruiting for Brandon College's platoon began in early March and was led by Lieutenant Evans, who was Principle of the school's academic department.
+Meanwhile, recruiting for Brandon College's platoon began in early March and was led by Lieutenant Evans, who was Principal of the school's academic department.

 Initial training took place on their respective school grounds, following a syllabus outlined by battalion headquarters staff in Winnipeg.
 In May 1916, the men of "B" Company were gathered in the University of Saskatchewan's Convocation Hall and informed that Sergeant Bateman, who was deployed "somewhere in France" with the 28th battalion, would return to Canada and be promoted to major to become their company's commanding officer.
 Bateman was previously a professor of English at the University of Saskatchewan, but left his job in 1914 to enlist in the army.
 "B" Company arrived in Camp Hughes on 4 and 5 June 1916.